 Finally, federalism has been linked to economic growth and development.
 By allowing for greater local control and flexibility, federalism provides an opportunity for more efficient and tailored economic policies to be implemented.
 A study by Rodden (2019) found that decentralized economic policies can lead to better outcomes in terms of employment, wages, and economic growth.
 Additionally, federalism encourages competition between states, which can lead to greater innovation and efficiency.
 On the other side, opponents argue that federalism can lead to excessive political fragmentation, inefficiency, and inequality.
 By allowing for multiple levels of government, federalism can lead to confusion and unnecessary complexity in government policy- making.
 For example, a study by O'Toole et al. (2018) found that federalism can lead to duplication and overlap, leading to inefficiencies and reduced public confidence in government.
 Additionally, opponents argue that federalism can lead to inequality and uneven distribution of resources to different states and regions, leading to a lack of equity and social cohesion.
-Furthermore, opponents argue that federalism can lead to a lack of accountability and coordination.
-Because of the decentralization of power, it can be difficult to establish clear lines of responsibility and oversight, leading to a lack of transparency and accountability.
+Furthermore, opponents argue that federalism can lead to a lack of accountability and oversight, leading to a lack of transparency and accountability.
 For instance, in Nigeria, the decentralization of power has led to a lack of accountability and weak democratic institutions, leading to rampant corruption (Okechukwu and Udah, 2017).